dsidavis/DSIWeb/content/services.md

-The Data Science Initiative provides training, advice and collaboration services to researchers (faculty, postdocs, graduate students, staff) on all aspects of the data-driven and data-enabled reserch, including:
+The Data Science Initiative provides training, advice and collaboration services to researchers (faculty, postdocs, graduate students, staff) on all aspects of the data-driven and data-enabled research, including:

 * Developing research questions and grant proposals
 * Using Data Science tools (see [languages](languages.html)